 instructions

-- With a mandolin slicer, slice your sweet potatoes.
-I use the second-thickest setting.
+- To slice your sweet potatoes, use the second-thickest setting.
 This can be dangerous, so sure to use the blade guard that comes with your slicer.
-Sweet potatoes may not slice in one swift stroke.
-Instead, you may have to gently wiggle it through the blade in side-by-side motions.
+Do NOT try to slice them in one swift stroke.
+Instead, gently wiggle it through the blade in side-by-side motions.
 You can also flip it around to start from the other side and the cuts will meet in the middle.

-- Brush each side of your sweet potatoes with olive oil and sprinkle each side with kosher salt.
+- Once sliced, brush each side of your sweet potatoes with olive oil and sprinkle each side with kosher salt.

 - Over medium high heat, cook your slices for about 15 minutes on the first side, then about 10 minutes on the second.
 Be sure to watch them.